CATcher-org/CATcher/README.md

 **Settings Location** refers to the name of the Organization and Repository that contains the `settings.json` mentioned in *2.2.1*.

 # 3. Development
-1. Clone this repository locally.
+1. Fork this repository into your Github account.

+2. Clone the forked repository into your computer.

+3. Make sure you are using Node 12 for this project.

-2. Install dependencies with npm: `npm install`
+4. Install dependencies with npm: `npm install`

-3. Compile and start the application: `npm start`
+5. Compile and start the application: `npm start`

-After compilation, an application window will start up which runs on localhost:4200.
-You can disable "Developer Tools" by un-commenting `enableProdMode();` in `main.ts`.

 # 4. Commands
 |Command|Description|